 There are numerous ways to install a corbel or bracket.
 Choosing the correct method is largely dictated by the location of the installation and the sort of load it is going to be carrying.
 Further considerations would include accessibility to the mounting surface and whether or not you can disguise the evidence of mounting on the parts of the corbel that are visible.
 Installation methods may also be guided by experience; as complicated installation procedures are probably the purview of a cabinetmaker or experienced homeowner.
 But even a novice can feel comfortable when using a hanging system that incorporates pre-drilled keyhole slots.

 Installation methods for corbels can be divided into two categories: hanging or hard mounting.
-Simply hanging a corbel is a good selection if the overall weight is light to negligible.
-Hard mounting with screws or bolts is both more professional and sturdier.
+Simply hanging a corbel is a good choice if the overall weight is light to negligible.
+Hard mounting with screws or bolts is a sturdier and more professional solution.
 In fine cabinet work, hard mounting is a requirement for a properly finished installation.
 And, if the corbels are actually making a contribution to providing support, a hard mount is essential.

 1) HANGING A CORBEL

-Any corbel or bracket you order from Osborne Wood Products will have at least a keyhole slot routed directly into the wood on the back side of the piece.
+Any wooden corbel you order from Osborne Wood Products will have at least a keyhole slot routed directly into the wood on the back side of the piece.
 In many instances this will be surmounted with a metal piece for reinforcement.
 Corbels will have one, two or three keyhole notches as is appropriate to the size of the piece.
-(Note: Please contact an Osborne customer service representative directly for information on the number of slots on a specific piece).
-To use the keyhole slot for hanging, you determine the location and height where you will place the corbel and make a mark on the surface where the top of the corbel meets the wall.
+(Note: Please contact one of our customer service representatives directly for information on the number of slots on a specific piece).
+To use the keyhole slot for hanging, first determine the location and height where you will place the corbel and make a mark on the surface where the top of the corbel meets the wall.
 Then measure down the back of the corbel from the top of the corbel to the highest points of the narrow ends of the keyhole slots.
 Mark these measures on the surface where you will mount by measuring down from your top-point mark to the two points you just measured.
 There are several criteria you will want to consider when selecting the screws that you will mount in the surface or wall for eventual support for the bracket.
 First, the round portion of the keyhole slot is 3/16” so you will want to select a screw with a head that the slot will accommodate.
 Next, the length of the screw will be dictated to a large degree by the weight you propose to support.
-Finally, you may want to consider wall anchors if you are going to have to hang the corbels in sheetrock without benefit of having a stud into which you can secure the screws.
+Finally, you may want to consider wall anchors if you are going to have to hang the corbels in sheetrock which does not have the benefit of a stud into which you can secure the screws.